LiorKogan/StreamSampler/README.md

 A [stream](https://en.wikipedia.org/wiki/Stream_(computing)) is a sequence of data elements made available over time.
 The number of elements in the stream is usually unknown a priori and can be large or infinite.

-A _simple random sample_ of a stream is a subset of the stream elements where each stream element (from the start of the sampling till the latest available element) has an equal chance of being included in the sample.
+A _simple random sample_ of a stream is a subset of the stream elements, such that each stream element (from the start of the sampling till the latest available element) has an equal chance of being included in the sample.

 A **stream sampler** maintains one or more simple random samples, each with a fixed number of elements.
 As stream elements become available, the samples are updated to remain simple random samples.